Business Entity on PostgreSQL

 This functionality should be used when the main use case is driven mostly from cross-instance queries, for reportings, dashboards or data analytics systems.

-This is the preffered option when asking the following:
+This is the preferred option when asking the following:

 1. Query the number of customers per credit class.